W2DRZ Controller Support Web

 2) You can rotate your antenna to each position and then measure the offset.
 When you use this method you then enter the measured offset in the 'Offset' field below the table and then click the 'Set' button.
 This adds the point and current position to the table.

 3) Measuring the offset may be difficult.
 You can try to bore sight it against a known object such as the Sun or Moon, but it is easier to use method 3, where the offset is automatically calculated for you.
 To the right of the two tables is a check box labeled 'Auto-Calculate Offsets'.
 When that box is checked the difference between the position that the encoder measures and the current position of the antenna will be shown.
-By rotating the antenna so it is pointed at the Sun or Moon, either by observation, or preferably by measuring Sun or Moon noise, the actual offset will be displayed in the Offset field and you can simply click the Set button to save it.
+By rotating the antenna so it is pointed at the Sun or Moon, either by observation, or possibly by measuring Sun or Moon noise, the actual offset will be displayed in the Offset field and you can simply click the Set button to save it.
 Of course this method requires that you measure when the Sun or Moon is at various positions in the rotation of the antenna and so might take days to accomplish.
 However as each new offset value is added to the table the aiming will become more accurate, so you can enter one or two points and then add more points as they are encountered.

 When using method 3 very precise positioning of the antenna is required, so I have provided a way to 'Jog' the antenna by small amounts to get it correctly placed.
 To jog the antenna you click one of the four arrow buttons.
 Each click turns on the motor for a short time.
 The time the motor is on is controlled by the 'Position Adjustment Increment' drop down box.
 The choices are 2, 1, 1/2, and 1/10 of a second.
 Of course if you have switches to manually control your antenna you can use those instead.

 You may configure the direction, address, and resolution as you require.
 The address is the value you are most likely to need to change.
 As shipped most encoders are set to address 0.
 The address has to be changed to 1 for use as an azimuth encoder.
 If you have two encoders set to the same address (0) then you must connect only one of them and change it's address before connecting both.

 Back to Top